seansovine/stm32_rust/README.md

 2. Imported the blinking LED project from The Embedded Rustacean blog and made small changes to build and run it from the app-template project environment.

+3. Imported the Embedded Rustacean UART project with modifcations for our board and an external UART to USB adapter.

 See [project notes](doc/ProjectNotes.md) for more details on the steps we took to get these working.

 ## UART to Linux PC example

-In [`uart.rs`](src/bin/uart.rs) we have an example program of sending text to a connected PC through the UART peripheral, which we connect to a USB to TTL UART adapter.
+In [`uart.rs`](src/bin/uart.rs) we have an example program of that sends text to a PC through the UART peripheral, which we have connected using a USB to TTL UART adapter, as in the photo.

-TODO: We pulled information from a few sources to make this work on the STM32F4DISCOVERY board.
-We will document our work and those sources.
+TODO: We pulled information from a few sources to make this work on our board.
+We will document our work and the sources used to set this up from scratch.

 Once this project is setup, you can run it with